symphonyoss/bot-unfurl/README.md

 HTTP proxy to make calls to Symphony are [not yet supported by clj-symphony](https://github.com/symphonyoss/clj-symphony/issues/1).

 [A sample `config.edn` file is provided in the `etc` directory.](https://github.com/symphonyoss/bot-unfurl/blob/master/etc/config.edn.sample)

+Finally, this file is loaded using the [aero](https://github.com/juxt/aero) library, which offers quite a bit of flexibility around how values are specified in the file (they can be read from environment variables, for example).
+See the [aero documentation](https://github.com/juxt/aero/blob/master/README.md) for details.

 ## Usage